poudelmadhav/takehiromouri.github.io/_posts/2016-4-01-How-to-Make-Counting-Belonging-Objects-in-Rails-More-Efficient.md

 => 225
 {% endhighlight %}

-Notice how the <code>comments</code> are queried here as well.
+Notice how the <code>comments</code> are queried with a COUNT(*) query.
 If we were to query 100 users at once for <code>comments.count</code>, it would be a big load for the database.

-Here's how we can improve this:
+Here's how we can avoid the COUNT(*) query and improve performance:

 <h2>Introducing <code>counter_cache</code></h2>